 What treatment can you expect from our Dietitian?

-Our dietitian uses and explore a variety of techniques & concepts during treatment sessions including but not limited to:
+Our dietitian, Jeanne Bédard, uses and explore a variety of strategies and techniques during treatment sessions, including but not limited to:

 Food and nutrient adequacy